‘Introvert happy hour’: Silent book clubs a novel respite for shy bookworms

 Chunksters Book Club

 Do you have a chunky book just sitting on your shelf collecting dust?
-Have you been putting off reading it because it’s just too daunting to go through all those pages?
-Then this club might be for you!
+Have you been putting off reading it because it is just too daunting to go through all those pages?

-At its core, the Chunksters Book Club is a moral support group for readers to get through long and difficult reads together - the chunksters.
+The Chunksters Book Club is a moral support group for readers to get through such long and difficult reads (“chunksters”) together.

 Where: Virtual meeting

-When: Once in May and once in November, (some additional meetings in between).
+When: Once in May and once in November, with some additional meetings in between

 Admission: Free, RSVP on Meetup